Anatoly-Makarevich/Anatoly-Makarevich/README.md

 👀 I’m interested mainly in Time Series Forecasting and ML Engineering.

-📫 My personal account is @NowanIlfideme ([GitHub link](https://github.com/nowanilfideme)) where I work on open-source projects in my free time.
+📫 My personal account is [@NowanIlfideme](https://github.com/nowanilfideme) where I work on open-source projects in my free time.